SWEG-2016EC-Batch/System32/ETS0892_Makda_Solomon/BMI_calculator.md

 18.5 ≤ BMI ≤ 24.9: Healthy weight
 25 ≤ BMI < 29.9: Overweight
 BMI ≥ 30: Obese
-3.**Outputs**:
+## **Outputs**:
 Display the BMI and weight category for each individual.
 # Algorithm
-	Start the program.
+Step1:Start the program.
-	Initialize a loop to process multiple persons.
+Step2:Initialize a loop to process multiple persons.
-	For each person:
+Step3:For each person:
 	    Prompt the user to enter weight (in kg).
 	   Prompt the user to enter height (in meters).
-	Calculate the BMI using the formula: BMI=weight/(height×height) Determine weight status:
+Step4:Calculate the BMI using the formula: BMI=weight/(height×height) Step5:Determine weight status:
 	   If BMI < 18.5, classify as "Underweight".
 	   If 18.5 ≤ BMI < 24.9, classify as "Normal weight".
 	   If BMI ≥ 25, classify as "Overweight".
 	   If BMI ≥ 30, display: "You are obese!"
-	Display the BMI and the weight status.
+Step6:Display the BMI and the weight status.
-	End.
+Step7:End.
 # Pseudocode
 Start
     PROMPT "Enter the number of people for BMI calculation:"